I love looking through Aunt Mary’s little recipe box. She was one of the best home cooks I ever knew and I always enjoyed eating at her house.

 They turned out fairly tasty, tho I think I can back off the onion powder next time or leave it out all together.

 All you need is sausage, grated cheese, and something to bind it all together.
 I’ve read where some use eggs and others use crushed pork skins.
-I used a bit of Carbquik (similar to Bisquik and can be purchased at Netrition) and some parmesan cheese to make up the dry ingredients.
+I used a bit of Carbquik (similar to Bisquik) and some parmesan cheese to make up the dry ingredients.
+Bob’s Red Mill has a low carb baking mix that is another option.

 It worked and they were quite tasty, although they didn’t have the traditional sausage ball taste, because of the added spices, I think.
 So in the future, I think I’ll skip the spices and hope for that famous sausage ball flavor.